ashutoshmjain/gita/src/how.md

 Tips normally mean you are happy with your worker.
 Donations are something that show you support a cause.
 I may be wrong in my definitions - but you can't go wrong in supporting this work - either "tips" or "donations" - both are welcome.
 You can use the donation box below to send money in `Satoshies` - commonly called `Sats`.
 Sats are convenient because there is no credit card involved or computations for the exchange rates - it is one simple global money for the internet.

 <lightning-widget
-  name="gita.shutri.com"
-  accent="#f9ce00"
+  name="Thanks for supporting the publication" accent="#f9ce00"
   to="shutosha@primal.net"
   image="https://nostrcheck.me/media/5af0794606a15b5641e25aa23d04af4cb0d7d5e68b11cacb47e56a4698fca8c4/49ff6d00cb5bc819cd19f77783d4815fbd46a5b99b6fbdead1eaecfab798187b.webp"
 />
 <script src="https://embed.twentyuno.net/js/app.js"></script>

 To send Sats with above widget, you will need a "lighning wallet" .
-Please visit for [free lighning address](https://lightningaddress.com/).
+Please visit [free lighning address](https://lightningaddress.com/) for a choice of wallets.
+Wallets are available for pretty much every platform and jurisdiction.
+They are are extremely easy to install.
+One of the motivation of this publication is to promote the usage of Sats as a medium of monetary exchange.

 ## notes and other stuff: